benvacha/mrkdwn/README.md

 ```

 ### Unordered List
-Unordered ists must be denoted using `-`
+Unordered lists must be denoted using `-`, `*` and `+` will not be translated to unordered lists.
+Multiple line list items will be translated into paragraphs.
 ##### mrkdwn
 ```
 - Item
 - Item
+- Item

+- Item

+- Item

+  With a second paragraph
 - Item
 ```
 ##### html